mishbah/Diving-into-ES2015/README.md

 ## A word on destructuring

-This destructuring syntax: `{ add, foo }` may look a little strange to you, but don't worry!
+This named import syntax: `{ add, foo }` may look a little strange to you, but don't worry!
 We will be convering this in detail in a later lesson.
 Essentially what is happening here is we are saying that we only want to import specfic pieces from the module.
 Here we are only importing the add function and the foo